scionproto/scion/doc/BeaconExtensions.md

 #### Inter-AS Metrics

-The PCB is extended with metrics describing the outgoing connection (i.e. the child link).
-Looking at the figure above, this means that AS 1 extends the PCB with information about its child link from interface 2 to 3 before propagating it to AS 2.
+The AS Entry is extended with metrics describing the outgoing connection (i.e. the child link).
+Looking at the figure above, this means that AS 1 extends its AS Entry with information about its child link from interface 2 to 3 before propagating it to AS 2.
 This assures that: